 Consultancy: through the 1980s, based near Inverness, working in UK, Asia (Malaysi, Sri Lanka, Bangladesh) and Africa (Zimbabwe, Kenya); reporting on food security, land degradation / restoration, climate change impacts, research assessment.
 Followed by a brief stint in the Scientific Adviser’s Unit, Edinburgh.

-James Hutton Institute / Scottish Crop Research Institute: from 1993, developing capacity in vegetation / systems science; head of Vegetation Dynamics Coordinated Programme (1990s); SCRI Senior Management group as head of Department /Rresearch Theme (2000s); leading / directing research on geneflow, biotech, and environmental risk assessment (1998-2016); first head of Agroecology Group; developing systems-level approaches to food security, land use, climate (2010-2018).
+James Hutton Institute / Scottish Crop Research Institute: from 1993, developing capacity in vegetation / systems science; Head of Vegetation Dynamics Coordinated Programme (1990s); SCRI Senior Management group as head of Department /Research Theme (2000s); leading / directing research on geneflow, biotech, and environmental risk assessment (1998-2016); first head of Agroecology Group from around 2000; developing systems-level approaches to food security, land use, climate (2010-2018).

 Jean Duncan’s work with the Living Field project can be found at http:///www.livingfield.co.uk/jeanduncanartist and at her own web site jeanduncanartist.com.
 The supermoon was seen on 16 November 2016.